Rudolf060976/spa-website/README.md

 # spa-website
-A basic responsive website built as a SPA using React &amp; and related technology
+A very basic responsive website built as a SPA using React, React Router and React Bootstrap.
+One of my project for my React Basic Course.